MyHouse.wad: Reception

 John Romero, a cofounder of id Software and designer for Doom II, played the map over livestreams on Twitch.
 He praised its playtime and design, calling it "very cool" throughout his playthrough.

 The map has been featured in YouTube playthroughs, documentaries, and livestreams.
 It has been showcased by Jacksepticeye, Vinesauce's Vinny, and others.

 Mark Z. Danielewski, the author of the book that the map is modeled after, acknowledged the map's existence and impact by linking to a YouTube video explaining the connections between the game and the book.

 On May 11, 2023, YouTuber Power Pak uploaded a one hour and forty-two minute video essay detailing MyHouses plot and mechanics.
 The video was viewed several million times and was listed as one of the best video essays of 2023 by the British Film Institute.

+YouTuber DavidXNewton has also created a 5 part series on the map, providing a technical description on how its various design tricks are performed.

 Critical reception

 In a review for Rock Paper Shotgun, Saleh Karaman said that "if MyHouse isn’t already an icon of horror gaming, it soon will be" and that "there are endless layers of subtext and meta-textual connections in House of Leaves, and MyHouse mimics these, but with the copypasta horror of the internet."

 Cal Jeffrey of TechSpot said: "If you play it, remember that MyHouse is like an onion.
 It has many layers, each revealing more lore while raising questions about the next layer."
 Jeffrey made reference to the accompanying story of MyHouse.
 He also focused on its technical advancements for a Doom map, such as areas with two floors, which is not normally possible.

-PC Gamer's Wes Fenlon praised the map's creativity and design, despite the age of its underlying engine.
+PC Gamers Wes Fenlon praised the map's creativity and design, despite the age of its underlying engine.
 He wrote that "Doom is 30 years old, and yet someone still used it as the vessel to build one of the smartest, most intricate games of the year.
 What a legacy!
 Play it once without looking up where to go or what to do—just explore.
 When you think you've seen what there is to see, look up a guide and figure out just how much more this house is hiding."